 We hope you enjoyed our list of the healthiest human food that cats can eat.
 To conclude this article, pet parents need to be mindful that cats are obligate carnivores.
 Though they may like the healthy vegetables on this list, the focus of a cat’s diet should always be animal protein.
 In addition, the treats on this list are NOT meant to replace high-quality commercially available cat food that is nutritionally complete.

 If you have specific questions or concerns about your cat’s diet and nutrition, we're always here to help!
-Sploot Veterinary Care is a primary AND urgent care vet clinic, with daily appointment availability from 10 am - 10 pm, across all Sploot locations!
+Sploot Veterinary Care is a trusted vet clinic for cats, providing all-in-one veterinary care, with primary care, urgent care, and emergency vet services all under one roof!

-Conveniently book an appointment online or through the Sploot Vets app.
-For urgent intake appointments, we encourage pet parents to give us a call.
+Conveniently book an appointment online or through the Sploot Vets app